 ‘Once you understand what you have got, people in general do not want to screw up the environment.
 Once farmers, landowners, land managers actually know what nature they’ve got on their land, their behaviours will change.
-They want to demonstrate why their place is special and why they, as a private interest, can be trusted to look after the land‘after a talk at RICS Rural by John Varley
+They want to demonstrate why their place is special and why they, as a private interest, can be trusted to look after the land‘via John Varley

-Around the world, with a focus on UK: the main land use?
+Around the world, with a focus on UK.